As ruling UK Conservatives meet, businesses clamor for help

 In recent weeks, a shortage of truck drivers, due to factors including pandemic disruption and a post-Brexit exodus of European workers, has snarled British supply chains, leaving some empty shelves in supermarkets, fast-food chains without chicken and gas pumps without fuel.
 Scores of soldiers began driving fuel tankers Monday after more than a week of gas shortages.

 A major factor is post-Brexit immigration rules that mean EU citizens can no longer live and work visa-free in Britain, as they could when the U.K. was a member of the bloc.
 A well as trucking, staff shortages are hitting hotels, bars and restaurants, sectors that once relied heavily on European workers.
-Some hotels in Manchester, where thousands of Conservatives are meeting through Wednesday, have sent guests emails apologizing for being short-staffed.
+Some hotels in the northern England city of Manchester, where thousands of Conservatives are meeting through Wednesday, have sent guests emails apologizing for being short-staffed.

 Agriculture has also been hard hit, with abattoirs saying they are critically short of butchers.
 Angry farmers, some dressed as pigs, greeted Conservative delegates outside the conference center on Monday, demanding that the government “Save our bacon.”